How to exercise Git-backed OBS on build.opensuse.org

 Branching/Contributing

-Git repositires on their own store just code/history.
+Git repositories store just code/history.
 Unlike OBS package entities, there is no implicit build trigger and no conceptual build artifact storage defined.
 As a result, Git branches on their own do not lead to any implicit server-side builds being performed.
 But this is not necessarily a bad thing.
 Trivial changes like fixing up changelog spellos now no longer incur a mandatory build cycle in some home: project.
-A local build via `osc build` may also turn out to be faster — OBS workers are often configured with just 4-way parallelism, whereas locally, I can exercise all 32 threads at once.
+A local build via `osc build` may also turn out to be faster than workers from build.opensuse.org, as they are often configured with just 4-way parallelism, whereas locally, I can exercise all umpteenth threads at once (e.g. 32).

 CEFP: Checkout–Edit–Fork–Publish (TBD Title for a method 1)